-Advanced Methods in Developmental Psychology half unit Prerequisites: PSYC 2222 and 2209
+Advanced Methods in Developmental Psychology half unit

-Current psychological research in development is studied with particular emphasis on methodological considerations.
+Prerequisites: PSYC 2222 and 2209 Current psychological research in development is studied with particular emphasis on methodological considerations.
 Research designs pertinent to the study of ontogenetic development will be presented along with substantive research concerning change in personality and cognitive function.

-PSYC 3330

-Selected Topics in Psychology half unit
+Selected Topics in Psychology

-PSYC 3331

-Selected Topics in Psychology half unit
+Selected Topics in Psychology

-Prerequisite: PSYC 2209 and two additional

-units of credit in psychology beyond the 1000 level.

-An opportunity to explore selected topics in psychology at an
+Prerequisite: PSYC 2209 and two additional units of credit in psychology beyond the 1000 level.
+An opportunity to explore selected topics in psychology at an advanced level.

-advanced level.
 Topics will vary from year to year.